All Products

 Note

-Other important properties such as indexes
+Other important properties, such as indexes

-Logical partition tables also support indexes such as distribution_key and clustering_key, and other important properties such as orientation and time_to_live_in_seconds.
+Logical partition tables support indexes such as distribution_key and clustering_key, and other important properties such as orientation and time_to_live_in_seconds.

 Partition properties

-Partition property
+Partition Properties

 Description